jacderida/licensing-playground/README.md

 # Licensing Playground

-Little repository for experimenting with the automation of license enforcement.
+A little repository for experimenting with automated enforcement of licensing details.

+## License

+This repository is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for more details.